MarktW86/azure-psdocs-processing/azureservicefabricps/0/ServiceFabric/Get-ServiceFabricClusterHealthChunk.md

 ```

 This command queries the health of the cluster.
-It specifies filters to return all nodes, except for node N0010, which should be included only if its aggregated health state in Error.
+It specifies filters to return all nodes, except for node N0010, which should be included only if it's aggregated health state in Error.

 ### Example 2: Get the health of the cluster with deployed entity filters
 ```